lcthomas/engl4771s25/assignments/final-project/paper.md

 ---
 # Final Research Paper (30% of final grade)
 ## Due
-- By our class's assigned final exam day during finals week (TBA)
+- Wednesday, May 14 by the end of the day

 ## Requirements
 - ~5000 words (18-20 pages double-spaced), not including Works Cited or Bibliography.